The Greens NSW believe:

 10.5.
 Abolishing private certification and reinstating public certifiers employed by local councils with independent professional regulation.

-E. Protections for the state’s natural, cultural and built heritage including Aboriginal heritage
+E. Protections for the state’s natural, cultural and built heritage including First Nations heritage

-11. To ensure that planning decisions protect our natural and built heritage, including Aboriginal heritage, and not simply manage and record its destruction.
+11. To ensure that planning decisions protect our natural and built heritage, including First Nations heritage, and not simply manage and record its destruction.
 This requires all levels of government to work together to:

 11.1.
 Expand protected natural areas to maximise biodiversity and provide more resilient natural reserves.